jordij/hgmp-rec-fish/README.md

 `03_combine_final.R`

-- Reads all 847 Zonation prioritisation rasters, it combines them (sum) and filters the top 847 cells, which is then saved as a raster file.
+- Reads all 847 Zonation prioritisation rasters (outputs from previous step), combines them (func=sum) and filters the top 847 cells, which is then saved as a raster file.